Erb’s Palsy and Brachial Plexus Injuries

 You may want to discuss whether your baby can be delivered a few days early.

 If your baby gets stuck because of shoulder dystocia there are a number of techniques or maneuvers your doctor can use to safely deliver your baby.
-Doctors who have proper training are less likely to injury your baby during delivery.
+Doctors who have proper training are less likely to injure your baby during delivery.